 Get Sunday vs. Scotts Lawn Care Plan

 Get Sunday costs $169 and treats yard up to 7,500 sq. ft.
-Scotts Lawn Care program costs $99 for a small yard (up to 5,000 sq. ft.) and $245 for a large yard (up to 15,000 sq. ft).
-Note that these prices are as of 2019 and are subjected to change.
+Scotts Lawn Care program costs $99 for a small yard (up to 5,000 sq. ft.). $245 for a large yard (up to 15,000 sq. ft).
+These prices are as of 2019 and are subjected to change.
 Scotts Lawn Care program cost varies by region and product availability (i.e. North, Northeast, South, South West, etc.)

 Verdict and Thoughts